-JACKSON, Miss. -- A Mississippi jury is awarding $250,000 in damages to woman jailed 96 days without seeing a judge, a case spotlighting how Mississippi still struggles to provide access to lawyers or bail to people jailed before trial.
+JACKSON, Miss. -- A Mississippi jury awarded $250,000 in damages Tuesday to a woman jailed 96 days without seeing a judge, a case spotlighting how Mississippi still struggles to provide access to lawyers or bail to people jailed before trial.

 The verdict included $200,000 in damages against Choctaw County Sheriff Cloyd Halford and $50,000 against the county.
 It was handed down Tuesday after a two-day trial in federal court in Aberdeen.
 The jury was only determining how much Jauch was owed, after U.S. District Court Judge Sharion Aycock earlier ruled that the county and Halford were liable.